Anthony Dean Griffey

-Anthony Dean Griffey (born February 12 in High Point, North Carolina) is an American opera tenor.
+Anthony Dean Griffey (born February 12, ? in High Point, North Carolina) is an American opera tenor.
 He is a regular presence on the stages of opera houses and concert halls around the world.
 Griffey has also been noted for his acting talent in addition to his voice.

 In 2007, he starred alongside Audra McDonald and Patti Lupone in The Rise and Fall of the City of Mahagonny at the Los Angeles Opera, the recording of which won two Grammy Awards.

 In the 2005 edition of Musical America, Griffey was cited as one of twelve young singers of distinction.
 Griffey was honored as an inductee into the North Carolina Music Hall of Fame in 2011.

 In 2015, he was appointed as Professor of Voice at the Eastman School of Music.

 Richard Dyer of the Boston Globe has said: "Griffey has voice, technique, musicianship, diction, and poetry in his soul."

 Early life and education

 Anthony Dean Griffey was born in High Point, North Carolina to a family of little means.
 His parents worked at local furniture factories.
 He first began singing at the age of five at church.
 He started to study voice in high school, and subsequently attended Wingate University as a music major, with the intention of becoming a music minister.
 At the encouragement of his teachers at Wingate, Griffey auditioned successfully for the Eastman School of Music in Rochester, New York, where he studied with John Maloy.
 Griffey majored in vocal performance and literature, receiving a Master's of Music/Performer's Certificate.

-After completing his studies at Eastman, he was recommended by Rita Shane and Renee Fleming to audition at The Juilliard School for Beverley Peck Johnson, who would become Griffey's teacher and mentor until her death in 2001.
+After completing his studies at Eastman, he was recommended by Rita Shane and Renée Fleming to audition at The Juilliard School for Beverley Peck Johnson, who would become Griffey's teacher and mentor until her death in 2001.
 Shortly after entering Juilliard he auditioned for James Levine and joined the Metropolitan Opera's Lindemann Young Artist's program.